davekelly63/TPLink_Control/README.md

 When the switch is pressed, the command to get the light status is sent out.

 The bulb replies in typically 200ms with its current state.
 The NodeMCU can then send a command to turn the light on or off correspondingly.

+References

+Some commands were extracted from https://github.com/konsumer/tplink-lightbulb project, and sniffing.

+Some commands were simply guesses until it worked (status)